 Interconnectivity of the Zigbee network allows the connection of each device to the signal that passes it to the other devices via a mesh network.
 The risk of single-point signal failure is eliminated due to the capability of Zigbee devices to increase communication paths which facilitate interoperability and seamless connection with different vendors.

 One more distinct feature of this protocol lies in its availability of unlicensed use everywhere across the world.

-Zigbee use cases: automatic meter reading, tank monitoring, HVAC control, medical devices management, lighting management.
+Zigbee use cases: automatic meter reading, tank monitoring, smart HVAC control, medical devices management, and lighting management.

 RFID protocol (Radio Frequency Identification) is mostly used for the asset tracking industry.
 Via wireless microchips embedded in IoT devices, transceivers send and receive radio waves in order to transfer small data amounts within small areas without line-of-sight.
 Acting as an access point RFID readers can receive and send messages to transceivers.